 As you count downwards to 1, consciously relax each part of your body, starting with the top of your head, forehead, eyes and face and then working downwards to your shoulders, your chest, your arms, your hands and fingers, your stomach, your pelvis, your thighs, your knees, your calves and finally your feet and toes.
 Feel each part of your body relaxing in turn, releasing any tension that is being held by your body while relaxing your muscles.

 A great relaxation technique when learning how to relax your mind and body is to slowly tense and then relax each muscle group.
 This helps you distinguish between muscle tension and relaxation.
 To do this, simply tense or squeeze each muscle group in turn for a few seconds and then release it.
 Progressively work down your body from your face to your toes.

 Learning how to relax your mind is really about learning how to quieten your mind during your creative visualization sessions.
-The simplest of relaxation methods to help empty your mind of your thoughts is to place your attention on your breathing.
-It has also been shown that rolling your eyes slightly upwards at a 45 degree angle without straining them helps in the relaxation process by producing more alpha brainwaves.
+The simplest relaxation method to help empty your mind of your thoughts is to place your attention on your breathing.
+It has also been shown that rolling your eyeballs slightly upwards at a 45-degree angle (with your eyes closed) without straining them helps in the relaxation process by producing more alpha brainwaves.

 | continued: page 2-of-2 |

 Let any thoughts float through your mind without giving them attention or analysing them.
 You will find that, with practice, uncontrolled thoughts will lessen as you become more adept at relaxing your mind.
 As stated in the Bhagavad Gita, "the mind is restless and difficult to restrain but it is subdued by practice."
 Do not worry if some thoughts continue to linger in your mind during the process.
 Let them be and they will leave.